by Thomas R. Mortlock, Ian D. Goodwin, John K. McAneney and Kevin Roche.

 storm wave direction to be the major determinant of erosion magnitude.
 This arises because of

 reduced energy attenuation across the continental shelf and the focussing of wave energy on coastal sections not equilibrated with such wave exposure under the prevailing south-easterly wave climate.
 Narrabeen–Collaroy, a well-known erosion hot spot on Sydney’s Northern Beaches, is shown to be particularly vulnerable to storms from this direction because the destructive erosion potential is amplified by the influence of the local embayment geometry.
 We demonstrate the magnified erosion response that occurs when there is bi-directionality between an extreme wave event and preceding modal conditions and the importance of considering wave direction in extreme value analyses.
+Looking at cases such as this help to analyse coastal risks.

 Click on the link to read entire article: http://www.mdpi.com/2073-4441/9/2/121